 Deputy Chair (Outreach): Dr Jacqueline Nairn CBiol FRSB

 Members: Professor David Coates FRSB (Co-opted), Professor John Coggins FRSB, Carol Greenwell AMRSB, Dr Liz Lakin CBiol FRSB, Dr Alistair MacPherson CBiol MRSB, Dr Eva Malone MRSB, Alan McLean MRSB, Dr Chas Nelson MRSB, Michael Thain CBiol FRSB, Dr Nicola Veitch MRSB, Dr Bethan Wood CBiol FRSB

 Please get in touch by emailing us at email@example.com

-Other meetings - public fora, members symposia, careers events, and public lectures - are organised from time to time.
+Other meetings - public fora, members symposia and visits, careers events, and public lectures - are organised from time to time.